 Can’t decide?
 Tactics for making decisions

-Got a decision to make but can’t see the wood from the trees?
+Got a decision to make but don't know what to choose?
 Use this list to help you focus.

 Take a piece of paper, divide it in two and write down the advantages and disadvantages of your decision.
 Then work your way through each of your points and think about how important each one is to you.
 What seems the best choice on balance?